panchal2203/Task-Management/README.md

       ./postman_collection.json.
    ```

-4. Register/login user with username, password and emailId.
+4. Register user with username, password and emailId.
 Access token will be returned in response, pass this token as bearer token in postman to access other apis.
 5. Use http://localhost:5050/browser/ to manage user-database or task-database on pgAdmin.
 Refer configurations from docker-compose.yaml to create server.